 Setting up goals and metrics will help each team member know where to focus, and they’ll be prepared when it’s time for their performance appraisal.

-The Strategic Account Management Training Program will help your salespeople master the art of organizing, managing, and growing their most profitable business accounts.
-Watch the video below to learn more about the program.
+This Strategic Account Management Training Program will teach your salespeople how to build strategic account plans to organize, manage, and grow their key accounts.
+Watch the video below to learn more.

 - Retention Rate – Percentage of expiring contract renewals vs dropoffs (for subscription business models)